anushaporeddy030697/student_internship_management/README.md

 --> I have added the combinations of search functionality to filter the data of company in the student page.
 --> I have updated the wiki in github.

+3/17/23
+--> I have updated the feedback page.
+--> Need to work on UI design for the application

 </a>
 <p>